*Representative photo used to protect identity

 After Mercy had spent five weeks in captivity and five days after she was married, the government stepped up their campaign to retake Mubi.
 A bomb was dropped on the house where she was kept and everyone except Mercy died.
 She suffered a broken leg.

 When it was certain that Mercy would survive, she was dropped off at a displaced people’s camp in Yola.
-She was just one of the thousands of victims who survived Boko Haram violence.
+She was just one of the thousands of victims who survived an extremist group that is located primarily in Northern Nigeria More violence.
 They are trying to recover from the trauma of facing threats for months and then having their worst nightmares of displacement, cruelty, and submission to flogging, rape and forced Islamization.

 After the local church gave her as much help as it could, Open Doors stepped in and committed to providing the medical assistance she needed, arranging trauma care and finding ways for her to earn a sustainable income.